Sugar Ray Leonard vs. Héctor Camacho: The fight

 Hampered by a previously undisclosed calf injury that limited his mobility, Leonard struggled throughout the fight.
 Camacho would open a cut over Leonard's eye in the fourth with an accidental headbutt.
 Camacho would then open the fifth round stunning Leonard with a left hook followed by a right hand and three left uppercuts that dropped Leonard to the canvas.
 A dazed Leonard would get up and continue the fight but Camacho swarmed in with a barrage of unanswered punches forcing the referee to stop the fight at 1:08 of the round, giving Camacho a victory by technical knockout.

+Aftermath

+Speaking in the ring after the fight Leonard said "For sure, my career is definitely over".
+However, just a few days later, he changed his mind and said he would return with a series of tuneup fights before fighting a champion.
+Leonard was scheduled to fight Danny Phippen on 1 June, but the bout was postponed until July 22 after Leonard said his calf needed more time to heal.
+He was then set to face Dan Connolly on July 25, but he backed out because he said he didn't have enough time to train.
+Leonard then planned to meet Tony Menefee on February 15, 1998, in Sydney, Australia, but he pulled out of that fight as well.